 "Goldstein’s book is a must read for all students of informality and politics in cities of the South."

-— Claire Benit-Gbaffou, International Journal of Urban & Regional Research
+— Claire Benit-Gbaffou, International Journal of Urban and Regional Research

 "A strong example of engaged anthropology. . . .
 This is a lovely ethnography that illuminates important elements of 'informality,' markets, and neoliberalism."